Francisco Goya: Middle period (1793–1799)

 La Maja Desnuda (La maja desnuda) has been described as "the first totally profane life-size female nude in Western art" without pretense to allegorical or mythological meaning.
 The identity of the Majas is uncertain.
 The most popularly cited models are the Duchess of Alba, with whom Goya was sometimes thought to have had an affair, and Pepita Tudó, mistress of Manuel de Godoy.
 Neither theory has been verified, and it remains as likely that the paintings represent an idealized composite.
 The paintings were never publicly exhibited during Goya's lifetime and were owned by Godoy.
 In 1808 all Godoy's property was seized by Ferdinand VII after his fall from power and exile, and in 1813 the Inquisition confiscated both works as 'obscene', returning them in 1836 to the Academy of Fine Arts of San Fernando.

 In 1798 he painted luminous and airy scenes for the pendentives and cupola of the Real Ermita (Chapel) of San Antonio de la Florida in Madrid.
-Many of these depict miracles of Saint Anthony of Padua set in the midst of contemporary Madrid.
+His depiction of a miracle of Saint Anthony of Padua is devoid of the customary angels and instead treats the miracle as if it were a theatrical event performed by ordinary people.

-At some time between late 1792 and early 1793 an undiagnosed illness left Goya deaf.
+At some time between late 1792 and early 1793, an undiagnosed illness left Goya deaf.
 He became withdrawn and introspective while the direction and tone of his work changed.
 He began the series of aquatinted etchings, published in 1799 as the Caprichos—completed in parallel with the more official commissions of portraits and religious paintings.
 In 1799 Goya published 80 Caprichos prints depicting what he described as "the innumerable foibles and follies to be found in any civilized society, and from the common prejudices and deceitful practices which custom, ignorance, or self-interest have made usual".
 The visions in these prints are partly explained by the caption "The sleep of reason produces monsters".
-Yet these are not solely bleak; they demonstrate the artist's sharp satirical wit, particularly evident in etchings such as Hunting for Teeth.
+Yet these are not solely bleak; they demonstrate the artist's sharp satirical wit, as in Capricho number 52, What a Tailor Can Do!